lime9798/AndroidApp/README.md

 ### You can see detailed imformation about the app at the PDF file above

-### Also, if you follow the route below, you can find source code
+### Also if you follow the route below, you can find source code
 #### (app - > src -> main - > java/org/techtown/hanseosearchingapp)